 - You may need to reduce your intake of alcohol or caffeine.
-(These increase the risk of abnormal heart rhythms.)
+These increase the risk of abnormal heart rhythms.

 When should I call my healthcare provider?

 See a healthcare provider right away if you have severe symptoms like chest pain, passing out, or severe shortness of breath.
 If your symptoms are gradually increasing, plan to see your healthcare provider soon.
-Make sure all of your healthcare providers know about your medical history.
+Make sure all of your healthcare providers know about your health history.

 HCM causes abnormal growth of the heart muscle.
 Most people with HCM have few or no symptoms.
 Most lead long lives.
 But HCM sometimes causes serious complications, including sudden cardiac death.